 Lastly, we have small ratios of 6:1 and aim to give each child the support they need to learn to code.
 We started our studio because we love to code and want to share the rewards.

-The title of this blog is The Difference with Camps, intending to address not our camps vs other camps, but our camps versus our year-round programs.
+The title of this blog post is The Difference with Camps, intending to address not our camps vs other camps, but our camps versus our year-round programs.
 2020 will be our second summer as a business, having set up shop in fall 2018.
 The hustle and bustle of the summer with so many spirited kids walking through our doors is definitely uplifting and humbling.
+These campers don't have time to come during the year so are looking for one week of intense exposure.
 Our year-round programs are a different crowd, mostly kids who are serious about learning how to code and want to invest time and energy in the art and process.
 This year, we had a tween student from Summer 2019 camp return for weekly coding classes in Python.
 We also had a student from one of our after-school programs come weekly to learn Unity.
 It is a pleasure knowing that we served them well in these one-time camps/classes such that the families would trust us to teach them on a regular basis.